SEE MY LIST OF 47+ IDEAS FOR KID’S BIRTHDAY PARTIES BELOW

 Laurel Skating rink offers parties that start at $110 for 11 skaters (additional skaters $11/each).
 This is a bargain and includes ice cream cups, plates, napkins and spoons.
 Plus skate rental for all of the party skaters, and a free pass to skate next time for the birthday girl or boy.
 You can bring cake, but outside food isn’t permitted, so you may need to make arrangements for other food with the rink.

 Private parties are available as well, but at a much higher price point.
 A 2-hour session on a Saturday or Sunday afternoon for up to 50 skaters/2 hours is $450+.Supreme Sports Club offers private skating parties for $600.
 Regular parties held during a public session are more like $250 and include pizza and cake for 10 kids.
+They often have several parties going on at the same time and they don’t have a separate party room–they just spread the parties out over various areas of the roller skating rink.
 If you’ve got a girl between the ages of 10-13, they also offer a sleepover party.
 See below.

 Locations: Laurel, Columbia